cirosantilli/android-cheat/sdk.md

     TODO: some apps die with "Unfortunately your app has stopped".
 On Android 22, camera apps failed.

     Many (all) of the samples can be found under: <https://github.com/googlesamples>, some grouped in a single repository, others in dedicated repositories.
+GitHub presence is mentioned at <http://developer.android.com/samples/index.html>